 Conveyor Belt Sushi (Kaiten-zushi)

 - Triton (Toriton) — Another Hokkaido-based chain with excellent fish quality.
 Multiple locations across Sapporo.
+The Maruyama branch is slightly less crowded than the central locations.

 Counter Sushi (Omakase)